RainwayApp/warden/README.md

 ## What Is It?

-Warden is a simple to use library for managing processes and their states.
+Warden.NET is a simple to use library for managing processes and their states.

 ## Why?